elenabarry/emojional/README.md

 # Emojional
 Inspired by the current lack of existing emoji embedding models and their limited understanding of the nature of the evolving emotional content of the emoji, I have created novel emoji embeddings using their emotional content from their dictionary meanings.
 The subsequent emoji embeddings beat the state-of-the-art embeddings by up to 4% when tested on the task of sentiment analysis.

 As these embeddings were also trained on keywords, the subsequent embeddings are durable and can be used in different natural language tasks successfully.
+The current embedding file contains all emojis as of v13.1.
+The emoji embedding file will be updated when new emojis are added.

 ## Creating the Dataset